-Five years ago, Joe Anderson had only just sat on a horse for the first time — he now rides one of the most famous National Hunt horses every day.
+Five years ago, Joe Anderson had only just sat on a horse for the first time — he now rides one of the most famous racehorses in National Hunt circles every day.
 That horse is Altior (pictured with Joe), who recently enjoyed a run of 19 consecutive victories, accumulating £1,249,710 in prize money during his career so far.

-Joe’s story of how he has come to find himself aboard one of trainer Nicky Henderson’s most successful horses every day wouldn’t be out of place in a film script.
+Joe’s story of how he has come to find himself aboard one of trainer Nicky Henderson’s most famous horses every day wouldn’t be out of place in a film script.

 “I grew up in Liverpool,” explains Joe, who is now 23 years old.
 “My family weren’t horsey at all and my mum worked long hours, so I spent a lot of time at my nan’s house.”